Weight Loss

 What is off-label prescribing?

-Off-label prescribing refers to the use of drugs for purposes other than those for which they were originally authorized by Health Canada.
+Off-label prescribing refers to the use of drugs for purposes other than those for which they were originally authorized for sale by Health Canada.
 In other words, it's when a doctor or nurse practitioner prescribes a medication for a different condition or in a different way than what's been authorized by Health Canada.
 This practice is common in Canada and around the world — It's estimated that 11% of all prescriptions in Canada are for off-label use.
 In pediatrics, this number jumps to 75%.
 This is for a good reason: it can benefit patients by giving them access to effective treatments and — when good clinical judgement is used by prescribers — improve patient outcomes.

 When is something considered “off-label”?